neeleshapatil/DBMS-Information/README.md

 For a table to be in the Second Normal form

  - It is in first normal form
- - All non-key attributes are fully functional dependent on the primary key
+ - All non-key attributes are fully functional dependent on the primary key.
+Their is no Partial Dependency.

     Partial Dependency exists, when for a composite primary key, any non- key attribute in the table depends only on a part of the primary key and not on the complete primary key.
 To remove Partial dependency, we can divide the table, remove the attribute which is causing partial dependency, and move it to some other table.